OliverSBeresford/codecrafters-interpreter-rust/README.md

 Current capabilities:
 - Tokenize Lox source code into a stream of tokens
-- Parse expressions into an AST
+- Parse expressions and statements into an AST
 - Print a parenthesized representation of the AST (for debugging)
 - Evaluate expressions and print the result
+- Execute variable declaration, if, print, expression, and block statements

 ## Usage